Freedom of religion: United States

 Freedom of religion was first applied as a principle of government in the founding of the colony of Maryland, founded by the Catholic Lord Baltimore, in 1634.
-Fifteen years later (1649), the Maryland Toleration Act, drafted by Lord Baltimore, provided: "No person or persons...shall from henceforth be any waies troubled, molested or discountenanced for or in respect of his or her religion nor in the free exercise thereof."
+Fifteen years later (1649), the Maryland Toleration Act, drafted by Lord Baltimore, provided: "No person or persons...shall from henceforth be any way troubled, molested or discountenanced for or in respect of his or her religion nor in the free exercise thereof."
 The Act allowed freedom of worship for all Trinitarian Christians in Maryland, but sentenced to death anyone who denied the divinity of Jesus.
 The Maryland Toleration Act was repealed during the Cromwellian Era with the assistance of Protestant assemblymen and a new law barring Catholics from openly practicing their religion was passed.
 In 1657, the Catholic Lord Baltimore regained control after making a deal with the colony's Protestants, and in 1658 the Act was again passed by the colonial assembly.
 This time, it would last more than thirty years, until 1692 when, after Maryland's Protestant Revolution of 1689, freedom of religion was again rescinded.
 In addition, in 1704, an Act was passed "to prevent the growth of Popery in this Province", preventing Catholics from holding political office.
-Full religious toleration would not be restored in Maryland until the American Revolution, when Maryland's Charles Carroll of Carrollton signed the American Declaration of Independence.

 Rhode Island (1636), Connecticut (1636), New Jersey, and Pennsylvania (1682) – founded by Protestants Roger Williams, Thomas Hooker, and William Penn, respectively – combined the democratic form of government which had been developed by the Puritans and the Separatist Congregationalists in Massachusetts with religious freedom.
 These colonies became sanctuaries for persecuted religious minorities.
-Catholics and later on Jews also had full citizenship and free exercise of their religions.
+Catholics and, later on, Jews also had full citizenship and free exercise of their religions.
 Williams, Hooker, Penn, and their friends were firmly convinced that freedom of conscience was the will of God.
 Williams gave the most profound argument: As faith is the free work of the Holy Spirit, it cannot be forced on a person.
 Therefore, strict separation of church and state has to be kept.
 Pennsylvania was the only colony that retained unlimited religious freedom until the foundation of the United States in 1776.
-It was the inseparable connection between democracy, religious freedom, and the other forms of freedom which became the political and legal basis of the new nation.
+It was the inseparable connection between democracy, religious freedom, and other forms of freedom which became the political and legal basis of the new nation.
 In particular, Baptists and Presbyterians demanded the disestablishment of state churches – Anglican and Congregationalist – and the protection of religious freedom.

 Reiterating Maryland's and the other colonies' earlier colonial legislation, the Virginia Statute for Religious Freedom, written in 1779 by Thomas Jefferson, proclaimed: